 Houston Boychoir has three choirs: the Preparatory Choir, the advanced Chamber Choir and the Olde Boys, a program for high school boys with changed voices.
 Each choir requires a one-year commitment.

 At the entry level of Houston Boychoir, the Preparatory Choir lays a strong foundation for boys' vocal development and musical knowledge.
 Directors foster boys' sight reading skills with melodic and rhythmic accuracy while boys learn how to listen to and harmonize with one another.
-The Preparatory Choir rehearses at three convenient locations throughout the city: Central (Museum District), West (Memorial), and East (Pasadena).
+The Preparatory Choir rehearses at three convenient locations throughout the city: Central (Museum District), West (Memorial), and South (Pasadena).

 After a year in Preparatory Choir, boys may audition for the Chamber Choir.
 This select group of boys is one of the premiere performance forces of its kind in the country.
 With a particular focus on developing boys' musical sensitivity, directors challenge choristers with leadership and collaboration: skills that immediately translate to a boy's life outside of the choir.
 The Chamber Choir regularly performs with professional ensembles and fine arts organizations throughout Houston.
 Boys learn the nuances of language, tonal harmony, and vocal production, all while developing essential social and critical thinking skills.